yojoecapital/notes/CS-577 Deep Learning/S2-Network-Compression.md

 - how about just train smaller network?
 - it is widely known that smaller network is more difficult to learn
-- ==lottery ticket hypothesis== is about finding a small, essential subset of connections in a neural network that, when properly trained, can achieve high performance
+- **lottery ticket hypothesis** is about finding a small, essential subset of connections in a neural network that, when properly trained, can achieve high performance

 ---